ChristianMBoyd/strategies/docs/platform-comparison.md

 - Paper trading is not limited by real-world liquidity.
 In principle, you can buy and sell more than exists, and without the market moving against you.
 - "Corporate actions" don't influence paper traded options the same way.
 The position is simply closed at market close instead of mimicking the real-world adjustments.
 E.g., a stock split or merger can affect the underlying used for the option and may result in the contract being cleared with cash instead.

+### Desktop application

+Webull has a linux (ubuntu) desktop application, which appears to be a full-featured, focused trading UI.

+**Todo** - flesh out the utility of this, then move on.

 ## TastyTrade